-- (a) Th policy language mirrors the standard language.
+- (a) The policy language mirrors the standard language.
 It includes definitions for the following: Staff, Sexual Assault, Sexual Perpetrator, Sexual Misconduct, Inmate-on-inmate Sexual Abuse/Assault, Abusive Sexual Contact, Staff Sexual Harassment, Staff Sexual Misconduct, Sexual Abuse, Nonconsensual Sex Act, Exigent Circumstances, Intersex, LGBTI, Gender Nonconforming, and Transgender.
 It addresses all standards and standard provisions.
 It addresses requirements for both Prison and Jail and Community Corrections.
 It additionally incorporates American Correctional Association (ACA) standards relevant to the PREA law. - (b) (c) This facility contracts with the Mississippi Department of Corrections (MDOC) to house inmates while serving their sentence.
 The auditor reviewed the organization chart for the facility.
 It demonstrates a direct line to the Warden from the MDOC's PREA Coordinator.
-The organization chart demonstrates that there is an ACA Manager/Office Manager who has responsibility for ensuring compliance with all PREA standards.
-Serving in his various capacities, he maintains continual contact with the inmate population which affords him the ability to keep a line of communication open with them.
-He can communicate with the MDOC's PREA Coordinator when necessary to ensure compliance with the requirements of this law.
-He is actively involved in all efforts towards compliance by working closely with the Warden, Lieutenant, nurse, case manager, and functions as the Human Resources staff.
+The organization chart demonstrates that there is an ACA Manager/Program Director who has responsibility for ensuring compliance with all PREA standards.
+Serving in her various capacities, she maintains continual contact with the inmate population which affords her the ability to keep a line of communication open with them.
+She can communicate with the MDOC's PREA Coordinator when necessary to ensure compliance with the requirements of this law.
+She is actively involved in all efforts towards compliance by working closely with the Warden, Chief of Security, nurse, case manager, and personnel staff.
 This was demonstrated to the auditor throughout the onsite audit.

-Summary of evidence to support findings: Review of policy, interviews and observations during the onsite audit led the auditor to conclude that the policy addressees the requirements of the standard, a PREA Coordinator/PREA Compliance Manager (PCM) has been designated who is actively involved in all matters relating to compliance and he has the influence necessary to effectuate changes, which will be reflected throughout this report.
+Summary of evidence to support findings: Review of policy, interviews and observations during the onsite audit led the auditor to conclude that the policy addressees the requirements of the standard, a PREA Coordinator/PREA Compliance Manager (PCM) has been designated who is actively involved in all matters relating to compliance and she has the influence necessary to effectuate changes, which will be reflected throughout this report.
 The auditor finds the facility compliant with the standard provisions.

-Standard 115.12: Contracting with other entities for the confinement of inmates
+115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard